 Geogrids are a type of geosynthetic material that is used to reinforce soil and other materials.
 They are typically made from high-strength polymers, such as polypropylene or polyester.
 Geogrids are available in a variety of types, including uniaxial geogrids and biaxial geogrids.

 Uniaxial geogrids are designed to provide reinforcement in one direction.
 They are typically used in applications where the primary load is expected to be applied in one direction, such as on slopes and in retaining walls.
-Uniaxial geogrids are also used in road construction to help distribute loads and reduce rutting.
+HDPE uniaxial geogrids are also used in road construction to help distribute loads and reduce rutting.

 Biaxial geogrids are designed to provide reinforcement in two directions.
 They are typically used in applications where the load is expected to be applied in multiple directions, such as under roadways and foundations.
 Biaxial geogrids are also used to reinforce soil for embankments and other earthworks.